gsampaio/gsampaio.github.io/_posts/2013-12-09-fresh-start.md

 - blog
 ---

-Somethings we have to throw _everything_ away and start from the scratch.
+Sometimes we have to throw _everything_ away and start from the scratch.

 ---